zf3/volumio_touch_display_lite/README.md

 ## Why Volumio?

 Here is what I like about this setup,
- * *It plays music anywhere in the home network*.
+ * *It plays music anywhere on the home network*.
 I mostly use the device to play music files stored in a NAS.
 It is very convenient.
 I do not even need to touch the device to add new music.
  * *Good audio quality with digital connections*.
 I attached a [HiFi Berry Digi](https://www.hifiberry.com/digis/) compatible HAT to the Pi, and output audio through SPDIF fiber to my soundbar.
 I 3D-printed a [back-cover](tools/case/case_side.jpg) ([OpenSCAD design here](tools/case/)) for better looks.
  * *Use your phone as a remote*.
-Just point phone browser to http://volumio.local.
+Just point your phone browser to http://volumio.local.
 Then you can browse and control your music playing there, from couch or anywhere.
 The Pi's play screen stays synchronized.
 On iPhone, touch `share->add to home screen` for easier access later.
- * Volumio has [a tons of audio features](https://volumio.lpages.co/volumio-3/) that I have not find time to explore yet.
+ * Volumio has [a ton of audio features](https://volumio.lpages.co/volumio-3/) that I have not found time to explore yet.